 Logs are taken by truck to the Sawmill (SN-06) where they are debarked.
-After entering the Sawmill Building, the mill uses three headrigs to saw the logs into cants, or rough lumber, and edge and trim.
+Bark is collected and eventually loaded into tractor trailers to be shipped off-site.
+Debarked logs enter the Sawmill Building to be sawed into cants, or rough lumber, and edged and trimmed.
 Trimmings and edgings are routed to a chipper.
 Chips are mechanically conveyed to shaker screens where oversized chips and fines are removed.
-The chips are belt conveyed to a chip bin and eventually loaded into tractor trailers to be shipped off-site.
+The chips are belt conveyed to a chip bin or chip overflow pile and eventually loaded into tractor trailers to be shipped off-site.
 Oversized chips are routed back through the chipper.
-Bark is collected and eventually loaded into tractor trailers to be shipped off-site.
-Emissions from bark storage areas along with other storage piles are estimated as Insignificant Activities.
-Sawdust is collected from all the sources within the Sawmill Building and blown to the Fuel Storage Silo or overflow dust bin.
-The Fuel Storage Silo is included as an Insignificant Activity; it will primarily be filled from the Sawmill Building collections, but can be filled by outside purchased sawdust.
-Emissions from the Sawmill Building and debarking are estimated as SN-06.
+Sawdust is collected from sources within the Sawmill Building and blown to the Fuel Storage Silo or overflow sawdust pile.
+The Fuel Storage Silo is included as an Insignificant Activity; it will primarily be filled from the Sawmill Building collections, but can be filled by purchased sawdust.
+Emissions from the chip bin and byproduct storage piles are estimated as Insignificant Activities.

 From the Sawmill, the green lumber is stacked and stored.
 The lumber is then dried in kilns.
-The facility uses two dual path kilns (DPK), DPK #1 (SN-23) and DPK#2 (SN-14).
+The facility utilizes three dual path kilns (DPK), DPK #1 (SN-23), DPK #2 (SN-14), and DPK #3 (SN-27).
 The DPKs allow for continuous drying operation as stacks of green wood move through the kilns on two parallel tracks.
 The bundles of lumber on the two tracks travel concurrently to each other to increase heat transfer efficiency.
-The continuous kilns have a design drying capacity of 9.2 thousand board feet per hour (MBf/hr) for SN-23 and 11.5 MBf/hr for SN-14.
-The emissions generated from the drying of green lumber are released through the entrance and exit doors at the ends of the kilns and through stacks above those doors.
-The emissions from the operation of DPK #1 are release through the stacks above the doors at the ends of the kilns; this is estimated as approximately 60% of the kiln emissions with an equal split among those four stacks (SN-23
+The continuous kilns have a design drying capacity of 8.2 thousand board feet per hour (MBf/hr) for SN-23, 11.5 MBf/hr for SN-14, and 8.7 MBf/hr for SN-27.
+The emissions generated from the operation of the three DPKs are released through vents above the entrance and exit doors at the ends of the kilns.
+DPK #2 and #3 have powered vents above their doors.